3lJonas/3ljonas/README.md

 ---

-> _"Code is like humor.
-When you have to explain it, it’s bad."_
+> _"Simple is better than complex." — Zen of Python_